What is this?

 'I-am'.
 Life is'.
 This cannot be denied.

-'I AM' IS
+'I AM' IS.

-As a consequence of worldly ignorance of pure 'Spirit' we ordinarily and daily assume that space, time and form are fundamental and essential to our existence.
-The same is true with mind-consciousness, mind and body, but perhaps they are not?
 They simply are worldly constructs and phenomena that shape this conceptual, changing and phenomenal reality, and yet they have no separate or real existence of their own apart from the functionality of the mind and mind-consciousness, and the importance we place on them.
 Yet we are always presented with the question and dilemma of "who is the one placing self-importance and neediness on them?
 Who or what is it that makes experience appear personal to the one that has experience?
 We are all faced with the feeling of 'I-am' and 'Life is'.
-Our very humanity demands this of us otherwise all the ugliness, selfishness, pain, brutality and cruelty of the world does not make sense.
-It will simply appear meaningless and cruel and will simply continue to allow suffering to burden and mask our experience and experiencing of the ever-changing conditions and challenges of life.
-We will not wake up fully to the true essence, source, bliss and nature of 'I-am' and transcend the limiting, painful and temporary conditions and consequences of the mind/body experience.
-We will not know the true bliss of Reality and the enduring beauty that is all things, creations and forms.
+Our very conditioned and constructed humanity demands this of us otherwise all the ugliness, selfishness, pain, brutality, indifference and cruelty of the world does not make sense.
+It will simply appear meaningless, absurd and cruel and will simply continue to allow suffering to burden and mask our experience and experiencing of the ever-changing conditions, contradictions and challenges of life.
+We will not wake up fully to the true essence, source, bliss and nature of 'I-am' and transcend the limiting, painful and temporary conditions, burdens and consequences of the mind/body experience.
+We will not actualize and know the true bliss of God-Reality and the enduring transcendental beauty and nature that is all things, creations, constructs, dramas and forms.

-The simple and life-affirming message of Atman-Yoga is that whether these things, dramas and creations happen or not, it does not alter, threaten, lessen, affect, change or add to what the true essence of Self or 'I-am' really is.
-It states, that "all things are of 'Spirit', in 'Spirit', with 'Spirit' and pure 'Spirit' is ultimately within and as all things.
-And yet this abiding and ever-present 'Spirit' remains forever as it is - untouched, unchanged, unmoved, unthreatened, free, fulfilled, perfect, plentiful and eternal.
-It is the deathless and eternal Self that is the essence and source of all that is."
-Be it father, mother, daughter, son, husband, wife, man, woman, lover or hater, friend or enemy, rich or poor, saint or sinner, philanthropist or tyrant, nobody or somebody, these are all simply temporary individualized roles that the worldly 'I' performs and plays depending on particular situations, choices, consequences, conditions, latent tendencies and relationships, and these worldly roles do not define and limit who and what we really are - pure 'Spirit'.
+It is the deathless and eternal Self that is the one true essence and source of all that is."
+Be it father, mother, daughter, son, husband, wife, man, woman, lover or hater, friend or enemy, rich or poor, young or old, saint or sinner, philanthropist or tyrant, expert or fool, nobody or somebody, these are all simply temporary individualized roles that the worldly 'I' performs and plays depending on particular situations, choices, consequences, conditions, latent tendencies and relationships, and these worldly roles do not define and limit who and what we really are - pure 'Spirit'.
 They do not affect, change or alter what 'I-am' is.

 We are always Spirit first.
 All alone is this.
 Only God is Real as the ever-present 'I-am'.